mehulagg/gitlab/doc/user/project/clusters/protect/container_network_security/quick_start_guide.md

 Occasionally your CI/CD pipeline may fail or have trouble connecting to the cluster.
 Below are some initial troubleshooting steps that resolve the most common problems:

 1. [Clear the cluster cache](https://docs.gitlab.com/ee/user/project/clusters/#clearing-the-cluster-cache)
+1. If things still aren't working, a more assertive set of actions may help get things back into a good state:
+  1. Stop and [delete the problematic environment](https://docs.gitlab.com/ee/ci/environments/#delete-environments-through-the-ui) in GitLab
+  1. Delete the relevant namespace in Kubernetes by running `kubectl delete namespaces <insert-some-namespace-name>` in your Kubernetes cluster
+  1. Re-run the application project pipeline to re-deploy the application

 ### Using GMAv1 with GMAv2